-At the Center for Chronic Lymphocytic Leukemia at Dana-Farber/Brigham and Women's Cancer Center (DF/BWCC), the oncologists who lead your treatment team work closely with hematopathologists to diagnose
+At the Center for Chronic Lymphocytic Leukemia at Dana-Farber Brigham Cancer Center, the oncologists who lead your treatment team work closely with hematopathologists to diagnose

 your condition and guide your treatment.